 L&N STEM Academy School Counseling

 Mission:The mission of the School Counseling department at the L&N STEM Academy is to ensure that all students realize and integrate their academic, career and personal/social potential in order to develop and achieve an individualized vision of success.
 School Counselors will work with all students in a variety of ways to ensure students are being supported to achieve their own unique future goals based upon their interests and skills.
 Through prevention, intervention, and encouraging self-advocacy, we strive to prepare each student with the skills they will require to meet the challenges of tomorrow.Professional school counselors are certified/licensed professionals with a master's degree or higher in school counseling and are uniquely qualified to address the developmental needs of all students.
 Professional school counselors deliver a comprehensive school counseling program encouraging all students' academic, career and personal/social development and help all students in maximizing student achievement.How does a student see a School Counselor?

 - Email or stop by the Counseling Office

 How and why do parents contact the School Counselor?

-Counselors are available by appointment to conference with parents.
+Counselors are available by appointment (in person or virtual) to conference with parents and students.
 Counselors are also available by phone (329-8440) or email.
 Students are welcome to drop in to see their counselor and if the counselor is busy, they will reschedule an appointment time.
 If there is a crisis situation, however, the student will be seen immediately.